Flowers Bread

 By |

-Flowers Bread Route For Sale – New Port Richey, Florida
+Flowers Bread Route For Sale – Orangeburg, Bamberg, South Carolina

-Flowers Bread Route distributorship for sale in the New Port Richey, Florida region for $140,000!
-Company related financing available with an estimated $80,000 down.
+Flowers Bread Route distributorship for sale in the Orangeburg, Bamberg, South Carolina region for $200,000!
+Company related financing available with an estimated $106,000 down.
 In addition, a 10% cash reserve of the selling price will be required.
-This route currently has an estimated $563,472 per year in sales and nets $84,188!
+This route is currently grossing an estimated $874,233 per year in sales and nets $133,588!
 Distributorship and “protected territory” are purchased through current independent distributor and contracted through Flowers Baking Co.
-Flowers currently distributes its well-known brands of Nature’s Own, Sunbeam, Cobblestone Bread, Butterkrust, Dave’s Killer Bread, and much more!
-This is a well established route with 15 accounts delivering to grocery stores, variety stores, restaurants and schools.
+Flowers currently distributes its well-known brands of Nature’s Own, Cobblestone Bread, Dave’s Killer Bread, and much more!
+This route has 18 accounts and delivers to popular grocery stores and discount stores.
 Turnkey business backed by a publicly traded company on the NYSE!
+For a video presentation of this listing GO HERE.

 Frequently Asked Questions: